 Less than 15 minutes from Southview Holiday Park, Fantasy Island is an essential day out for adrenaline junkies.

 Video sourced from Nolimitscoasterfan

 The Big One, Blackpool Pleasure Beach, Lancashire

-Aptly named, The Big One is the UK’s tallest and fastest roller coaster – and is the ultimate way to top off a day spent enjoying the sights and sounds of colourful Blackpool.
+Aptly named, The Big One is the UK’s tallest roller coaster – and is the ultimate way to top off a day spent enjoying the sights and sounds of colourful Blackpool.
 At 235ft high and reaching a staggering top speed of 87 mph, it’s without a doubt the UK’s most iconic rollercoaster.